Faizdgk/adv_app/README.md

-# Sqlite and react navigation
+# Sqlite Navigation Fecth
-This react native app will help for learning sqlite and navigation.
+This react native app will help for learning sqlite navigation and fetch data with Api.